Montana Genealogy Resources

 There are many more useful resources on the Portal that can assist in your research, so we encourage you to also take advantage of our powerful search tool.
 If you need guidance on using our search engine, we have a handy search help guide available.

 We also have a lengthy list of other genealogy resources available from other organizations throughout Montana.
 We invite you to visit that page here.

 Yearbooks are one of the most popular items on the Portal.
 We have over 2,000 volumes scanned, from dozens of high schools and colleges around the state.
 Yearbooks are a valuable genealogical resource, with names and photos nicely organized in a searchable manner.
 We encourage you to browse our large collection of yearbooks while performing your research.
 Each scanned page can be browsed manually, or you can use the search function located on the item page for the yearbook.
 When using the search function, please keep in mind that it can be inconsistent for scanned yearbooks.
 If the search results do not turn up a name you are looking for, you may want to flip through the pages of the yearbook manually to look for the person.

 View all yearbooks hosted on Montana History Portal

 Military Enlistment Records

 Thousands of Montanans have served in the armed forces.
 Military records are a valuable resource in genealogical research.
 The Portal has three important collections of military enlistments available from the Montana Historical Society.
 They cover the early years of Montana statehood (including the Spanish-American War), World War I, and World War II.

 Montana State Prison Records

-A unique research tool available on the MMP is the Montana State Prison Records collection from the Montana Historical Society.
+A unique research tool available on the Portal is the Montana State Prison Records collection from the Montana Historical Society.
 It contains over 15,000 records consisting of description sheets and mug shots, covering the period 1869-1974.
 The description sheets include valuable information such as birth dates and locations, addresses, marriage information, and much more.